 In accordance with the Commercial Code, an annual general meeting of shareholders must be held within six months after the end of a financial year.
 An extraordinary general meeting of shareholders shall be convened by the management board when it is required by the Articles of Association of the company or by the Commercial Code.
 Our Articles of Association does not currently specify the events which require an extraordinary meeting to be held.
-Under the Commercial Code an extraordinary meeting shall be convened in the event that the equity capital decreases below the legally required minimum equity, or if the supervisory council, shareholders representing at least one-tenth of the share capital of the company or the auditor of the company make such request to the management board does not convene an extraordinary general meeting within one month following receipt of such a request, the shareholders, the supervisory council or the auditor are entitled to convene an extraordinary general meeting themselves.
+Under the Commercial Code an extraordinary meeting shall be convened in the event that the equity capital decreases below the legally required minimum equity, or if the supervisory council, shareholders representing at least one-tenth of the share capital of the company or the auditor of the company make such request to the management board, or if such extraordinary meeting is clearly necessary in the interests of the company.
+If the management board does not convene an extraordinary general meeting within one month following receipt of such a request, the shareholders, the supervisory council or the auditor are entitled to convene an extraordinary general meeting themselves.